jHeight/ROBLOX-Portable/ReadMe.md

 Go to ROBLOXVersions, go into latest and click ROBLOXStudioBeta for ROBLOX Studio

 For Roblox Player, it is slightly more complicated.
 Log into your account on ROBLOX Studio and then exit.
-Then hold shift and right click in an empty space and select "Open command window here" or something like that.
+Then hold shift and right click in an empty space in the ROBLOXVersions folder and select "Open command window here" or something like that.
 Then type "RobloxPlayerBeta.exe --play --id 1500" without the quotes and replace 1500 with the place ID.

-Keep in mind that you can create shortcuts to them.
+Keep in mind that you can create shortcuts to them and with Roblox Player you can make sortcuts to individual games.
+Neat, huh?